-North Point Hospitality team members hosted a brunch for families currently staying at the Shepherd Center in Atlanta, GA.
-Director of Sales, Tyler Morgan, and Catering Manager, Meghan Lewis, attended and served more than 30 family members during the event.
+North Point Hospitality team members host an annual brunch for families currently staying at the Shepherd Center in Atlanta, GA.
+Each year, we serve approximately 30 family members during the event.
 Families that stay at the Shepherd Center currently have a loved one being treated for a catastrophic spinal cord or brain injury.

 Members of the North Point Hospitality team participated in the Savannah Development and Renewal Authority's (SDRA) annual Clean Up Savannah event.
 Each year, the SDRA, along with various other community partners and volunteers, come together to help clean up various neighborhoods throughout Savannah's Historic District.

 Ronald McDonald House Charities and families get support.